-- 1. Arrival and Departure Delegates and their sheep must arrive on the grounds Friday, September 30 between the hours of 8 am and 12 noon.
+- 1. Arrival and Departure Delegates and their sheep must arrive on the grounds Friday, September 27 between the hours of 8 am and 12 noon.
 Vehicles enter the fairgrounds at Gate 1, using a vehicle pass or paying parking fee; proceed to Gate 10 at which point the personal passes are used.
 Vehicles then proceed to the Mallary Complex where sheep and equipment are unloaded.
 Vehicles towing trailers must get their hang tag signed at the gate if they intend to re-enter and then leave the grounds via Gate 10 and be dropped or parked in the Satellite lot or exit at Gate 1.
-Release time begins at 4 pm, Sunday, October 2, starting with those who live the farthest away.
+Release time begins at 4 pm, Sunday, September 29, starting with those who live the farthest away.
 Again, vehicles enter Gate 1, using vehicle pass.
 The driver should then proceed to Gate 10 and park the vehicle outside the gate.
 Upon obtaining an official release slip from the sheep superintendent, the 4-H delegate delivers such release slip to the driver who may then bring the vehicle onto the grounds.
 As soon as loaded, the vehicle must immediately leave the grounds.
-Turn in unused tickets and hang tags to Sylvia when you come and get your release form (At Mallary Ring 3.)
-Unused meal tickets do not need to be turned in. - Exhibitor Health Condition Delegates must obtain from their state or county leader a health form to be filled out and signed by their parents or guardian.
+Turn in unused tickets and hang tags to Karielyn DiStefano, RI when you come and get your release form (At Mallary Ring 3) Unused meal tickets do not need to be turned in. - 2.
+Exhibitor Health Condition Delegates must download the Participant Health Form from The Big E website.
+This form is to be filled out and signed by a parent or guardian.
 This procedure gives permission to administer medical treatment if and when it is necessary to do so.
 Delegates with special needs should let the committee know either on their entry form or when checking in.
 Special needs may be, but are not limited to, food allergies (lactose intolerance, gluten, nuts, etc.), therapeutic gum chewing, learning disabilities, etc. - 3.
 Age Divisions Delegates will be divided into the following age groups (divisions) for all classes where age breakdowns are used:

-Junior: 12-13 as of January 1 of the current year

-Intermediate: 14-15 as of January 1 of the current year
+Junior: 12-13 as of January 1 of the current year Intermediate: 14-15 as of January 1 of the current year